 "Look see" welding tests are a series of mini welding experiments designed to provide a starting point for further statistical development of the welding parameters.
-The user should adjust the key welding variables (energy, force, time) in order to identify the likely good "weld window."
-Close visual inspection of the weld parts will promote better understanding of the heating characteristics of the application.
+The user should adjust the key welding variables (energy, force, time) in order to identify the likely good "weld window".

-The mini-experiments should also be used to understand the weld characteristics from both application and process perspective.
-Key factors in this understanding are as follows:
+The mini experiments should also be used to understand the weld characteristics from both application and process perspective.
+Key factors in this understanding are listed on the next page.